 Corruption is a global phenomenon.
 No organization is immune to corruption or other violations, including higher educational institutions (universities).
 Although there is no statistical data available yet about corruption cases that involve universities in Indonesia, there are several cases that have made headlines during 2018-2019.
-A few of them being the corruption cases concerning the construction of the hospital of Udayana University, the construction of Universitas Negeri Malang’s laboratory, and the construction of the Faculty of Politics of Universtas Riau.
-And they are just tips of the iceberg.
+A few of them are the corruption cases concerning the construction of the hospital of Udayana University, the construction of Universitas Negeri Malang’s laboratory, and the construction of the Faculty of Politics of Universitas Riau.
+And they are just tip of the iceberg.

 The common corruption schemes that occur in these universities are done through the inflation of the budget for the construction of the university facilities, as well as fraudulent tender.
 In addition, the KPK said earlier this year that they received many reports of alleged corruption cases on campus, one of the modes being bribery for the admission of new students.

 Corruption in academia causes both moral and reputational losses.
 The worst thing about corruption in academia is that the victims are the youth.
 Giving tolerance to such terrible actions suggests to students that the institution is fine with normalizing corruption.
 According to International Transparency, in the long term, such fraudulent actions in educational institutions would have adverse implications for the educational quality and the student’s learning outcomes.
 At the end of the day, corruption tarnishes the credibility and reputation of the universities.